flan/staticdhcpd/staticDHCPd/doc/customisation/configuration.rst

 Database:SQLite
 ------------------------------
+CASE_INSENSITIVE_MACS : boolean : default=False
+ - Forces case-insensitive comparisons for MACs
+ - If this matters to you, for SQLite, you should create a NOCASE index over maps:mac instead, for greater efficiency

 USE_CACHE : boolean : default=False
  - Causes data retrieved from the database to be stored in memory until the cache is flushed via reinitialisation